 Katherine Setser, ASID, NCIDQ, IDEC

 Katherine Setser, ASID, NCIDQ, IDEC teaches in the ARC+ID Department at Miami University.
 Her award-winning career spans more than three decades and includes specialized concentrations in design research and forensic evaluation.
 Katherine's teaching and research focus on professional recognition, statutory regulation, education and practice standards, and professional ethics.
 She is actively engaged nationally and internationally in the development of standards, assessments, and accreditation for the design profession and has been instrumental in the development of interior design legislation.
-She is a frequent consultant to design organizations and an extensive lecturer.
+She is a frequent consultant to design organizations and an extensive lecturer, and has served as President of the ASID Ohio South Kentucky Chapter.
+She is currently a volunteer leader serving on the ASID Advocate x Design Council.
 Faculty appointments include University of Cincinnati, Western Kentucky University, and the University of Tennessee–Knoxville.